 Volker Staab studied Architecture at the ETH Zurich.
 He worked for Bangert, Jansen, Scholz and Schultes in Berlin between 1985 and 1990.
 In 1991, he founded the architecture office Volker Staab.
 Following several professorships, among others, in Münster and Berlin, since 2012 he has taught and researched at the Technical University of Braunschweig.
 He is a member of the Academy of Fine Arts in Berlin, as well as a board member of the Federal Foundation for Building Culture in Potsdam.
 The main focus of his work lies on the conversion and new construction of museums (e.g. New Museum Nuremberg and the Albertinum in Dresden) and on educational institutions (e.g. The German International School in Sydney), research and laboratory buildings, for example, for the Universities of Augsburg, Darmstadt, Potsdam, Rostock, Heidelberg, the Humboldt University of Berlin, as well as the Frauenhofer and Max Planck Institutes.

 Silke Steets studied Sociology, Philosophy and Economics in Frankfurt/Main and St. Louis.
 Following her studies, she participated in the post graduate project »Event City« held by the Foundation Bauhaus Dessau and then moved to the Technical University of Darmstadt in 2002, where she completed her doctorate in 2007 and professorship in 2013.
-In 2012, she spent six months researching as a visiting scholar at the Institute on Culture, Religion and World Affairs (CURA) at Boston University. from 2013 to 2015 she was acting professor for Urban and Spatial Sociology at the Technical University of Darmstadt.
-Silke Steets is currently a DFG Heisenberg scholar at the Institute of Cultural Studies of the University of Leipzig.
+From 2013 to 2015 she was acting professor for Urban and Spatial Sociology at the Technical University of Darmstadt.
+Silke Steets was a DFG Heisenberg scholar at the Institute of Cultural Studies of the University of Leipzig.
+She has been a professor of sociological theory at the University of Erlangen since September 2019.

 In the last few years, her research activities have focused on the development of an architectural theory on the sociology of knowledge: the results were published by Surhkamp Verlag as »Der sinnhafte Aufbau der gebauten Welt« in spring of 2015.
 Her further interests lie with the interface of city, space, pop culture and art in the public space.